 - If you were hired prior to 07/01/2011: You will become partially vested after 5 years of service and fully vested after 10 years of service.

 - If you were hired after 07/01/2011: NAU’s employer contributions to do vest unless you separate due to involuntary reductions in force or position elimination.

 In the case of pre-retirement separation from employment, your contributions that are vested may be rolled over to another qualified plan or refunded subject to tax laws.
 You also may leave your contributions on deposit for a future benefit.

 Normal retirement is the earliest you can retire with a full benefit.
 The requirements for normal retirement are based on your hire date:

-In some cases you may retire early and with a reduced benefit as early as age 50 and 5 years of service.
+In some cases, you may retire early and with a reduced benefit as early as age 50 with 5 years of service.

 ORP Accordion Closed

 - Fidelity 67444